enkomio/sacara/ISA.md

 * **and** => **_and**
 * **or** => **_or**
 * **not** => **_not**

-### Exported VM methods
-The *SacaraVM* DLL exports four methods that can be invoked programmatically.
-You can find an <a href="https://github.com/enkomio/sacara/blob/master/Src/Examples/InvokeNativeFunction/main.c#L42">example of usage in the <strong>Examples</strong> directory</a>.

 # Functions, status flags, labels, variables and comments
 *Sacara* allows to define functions, to reference labels and to add comments to your code.